Free Phlebotomy Practice Tests

 |ASPT Phlebotomy Flashcards||Review 100+ flashcards specific to the ASPT phlebotomy exam.||Quizlet|

-It is important to check with your home state to see what licenses or certifications they require a phlebotomist to hold, as each state has different requirements.
+It is important to check with your home state to see what licenses or certifications they require a phlebotomist to hold, as requirements vary by state.
 As such, there is no single nationally recognized program or exam to become a Phlebotomy Technician.
 In general, there are six most-recognized pathways to becoming certified.
 These six programs are offered through:

 - American Society for Clinical Pathology (ASCP Phlebotomy)